COMP122/comp122-f22/digital_logic/notes_11_7.md

       - Algebraic Transformation
    1. Full Subtractor (well, yes, but No!)

 ## Questions
    1. M/W M: No Class
    1. M/W A:
+      - If I gave you a two day window to do the quiz during the week, would that present a problem for any one?
    1. T/R M:
    1. T/R A: